gvwilson/sensibleadventures/nardica/nardica.md

 pointedly ignoring his hand.

 "When I what?
 I'm not---will you stop pestering me, woman?"
-He shrugged Aunt Naggie's cautioning hand off his shoulder angrily.
+He shrugged Aunt Naggie's cautioning hand off his arm angrily.
 "I'm not talkin' to th' governor!
 I was hired for a job,
 plain an' simple.